Elementary-team/flutter-elementary/packages/elementary/README.md

 ### MultiListenerRebuilder
 Widget that rebuild part of the ui when one of Listenable changes.
-The builder function in this widget has no values, and you need to get the values directly in function body.
+The builder function in this widget has no values, and you need to get the values directly in function's body.

 ```dart
 void somewhereInTheBuildFunction() {